Indiana Dunes National Park: Lake Michigan

 West Beach, located adjacent to U.S. Route 12 and County Line Road, lies on the border of Gary and Portage, Indiana.
 It is a geographically separated section of the park that is preserved as a piece of public beach access and an example of the same theme of plant succession as is found in Cowles Bog.
 This section of the park displays most of the successive stages of Indiana Dunes biotic progression, from open beach sands to mature Eastern Black Oak forest.
 The 0.7 mi West Beach Succession Trail opened in 2007 and features different stages of plant succession in the beach and inland dunes.

 The Portage Lakefront and Riverwalk was completed in 2009 as a project of the National Park Service, Northwest Indiana Regional Development Authority, and the City of Portage.
 The National Park Service owns the site and all facilities.
-The site is operated by the City of Portage through a cooperative agreement.
+The site is operated by the City of Portage through a cooperative management agreement.

 Porter Beach, located north of U.S. Route 12, is a small, public sand beach within Indiana Dunes National Park.
 The surrounding area is residential and is governed by the town of Porter.